 A DF system provides bearings that are relative to the orientation of the DF antenna.
-In order for these bearings to be meaningful, it is necessary that the DF antenna be oriented in such a fashion that these relative bearings correspond to absolute bearings of some form or other.
+In order for these bearings to be meaningful, it is necessary that the DF antenna be oriented in such a fashion that these relative bearings correspond to absolute bearings of a selected format.